RPA vs Agentic AI: Smart Automation Comparison

 How does credential security work with agentic AI?

-Modern agentic platforms use encrypted credential storage with scoped access controls, meaning credentials are never exposed to application code.
-Sessions are created just-in-time and maintained securely, with full audit trails for compliance.
-Enterprise-grade implementations include features like secrets rotation and hardware security module integration.
+Modern agentic platforms use encrypted credential storage with scoped access controls.
+Credentials never expose to application code.
+Sessions are created just-in-time and maintained securely with full audit trails for compliance.

 What connection success rates can I expect from agentic platforms?

-Success rates vary by source and authentication complexity, but well-engineered agentic platforms typically outperform traditional RPA for external connections.
-Intelligent retry mechanisms, adaptive connection strategies, and context-aware fallbacks help maintain reliability even when target sites change.
-The key differentiator is how gracefully the system handles unexpected scenarios rather than simply failing.
+Success rates vary by source and authentication complexity, but well-engineered agentic platforms typically outperform RPA for external connections.
+Intelligent retry mechanisms, adaptive connection strategies, and context-aware fallbacks maintain reliability despite site changes.

 Can agentic AI handle MFA and CAPTCHA reliably?

-Yes, though the approach varies by platform.
-Some use automated solving for common CAPTCHA types, while others implement secure user-in-the-loop flows for MFA challenges.
-The best platforms handle device fingerprinting, session timeouts, and authentication state management transparently, so your application code doesn't account for these complexities directly.
+Yes, with approaches varying by platform.
+Some use automated solving for common CAPTCHA types; others implement secure user-in-the-loop flows for MFA.
+The best platforms handle device fingerprinting, session timeouts, and authentication state management transparently.